oracle/docker-images/OracleDatabase/README.md

 The Oracle Database inside the container also has Oracle Enterprise Manager Express configured.
 To access OEM Express, start your browser and follow the URL:

 	https://localhost:5500/em/

+#### Changing the admin accounts passwords

+On the first startup of the container a random password will be generated for the database.
+You can find this password in the output line:
+	ORACLE AUTO GENERATED PASSWORD FOR SYS, SYSTEM AND PDBAMIN:

+The password for those accounts can be changed via the **docker exec** command. **Note**, the container has to be running:
+	docker exec oracle ./setPassword.sh <your password>

 #### Running Oracle Database Express Edition in a Docker container
 To run your Oracle Database Express Edition Docker image use the **docker run** command as follows: